 The most widely publicized feature of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive stimulus bill passed amid the worsening economic fallout of the COVID-19 pandemic, was a provision for one-time stimulus payments ranging up to $1,200 per head to most American adults.

-Coupled with expanded unemployment insurance and one-time payments of $500 per dependent child to eligible parents and guardians, it can undoubtedly help Americans facing pandemic-induced financial insecurity.
+Coupled with expanded unemployment insurance, one-time payments of $500 per dependent child to eligible parents and guardians, and other types of small-business assistance loans (such as Economic Injury Disaster Loan disbursements), it can undoubtedly help Americans facing pandemic-induced financial insecurity.

 But if it works as intended, in the long run, one lower-profile feature of the CARES Act could prove more consequential for the millions of Americans who remain employed and the entrepreneurs supervising their work: the Paycheck Protection Program (PPP).